 Artist Life

-Fast-forward to my mid-twenties.
-There I am exploring a whole rainbow of possibilities to earn a living with my creativity.
-Working as an interior designer led to making theater props.
+You might assume that I studied art in college.
+I did not.
+I studied interior design.
+And then working as an interior designer led to making theater props.
 That in turn, led to painting full-time.
 Followed by making wood sculptures and wood automata.
-Then sewing got the best of me and I made soft sculpture and fabric dolls.
+Then sewing got the best of me and I made soft sculptures and fabric dolls.
 When my studio space got smaller, I focused more on watercolor drawings and writing.

 There have also been monster puppets, paper theaters, murals, installations, scrolls, and boxes.
 Twenty-plus years is a long time.